-Home Road Trip Ultimate Australia Road Trip Guide: Top Routes & Essential Tips for an Unforgettable Journey
+Home Road Trip Ultimate Australia Road Trip Guide: Top Routes & Essential Tips

-Ultimate Australia Road Trip Guide: Top Routes & Essential Tips for an Unforgettable Journey
+Ultimate Australia Road Trip Guide: Top Routes & Essential Tips

-Ultimate Australia Road Trip Guide: Top Routes & Essential Tips for an Unforgettable Journey
+Ultimate Australia Road Trip Guide: Top Routes & Essential Tips

 East Coast Road Trip – Sydney to Cairns

-Please note that near the Gold Coast, Mackay, and Byron Bay, free camping spots (free camps) are rather rare.
+🏕 Near the Gold Coast, Mackay, and Byron Bay, free camping spots (free camps) are rather rare.
 You will need to budget for paid campgrounds (caravan parks).

-Road Trip 1 – Sydney to Brisbane
+Road Trip – Sydney to Brisbane

-Distance: 1 200 km
+Distance: ~1,600 km

-Best seasons: It’s best to travel during mid-season, which is Feb-April and September-November.
+Best seasons: ☀️ It’s best to travel during mid-season, which is Feb-April and September-November.

 Where to sleep?
-Free campsites can be hard to come by on certain parts of the Coast (Gold Coast, Mackay, etc.) So think about having a small budget to pay for caravan parks.
+Free campsites can be hard to come by on certain parts of the Coast (Gold Coast, Mackay, etc.) So think about having a budget to pay for caravan parks.

 More info: Road Trip de Sydney à Brisbane

-Road Trip 2 – Sydney to Cairns
+Road Trip – Sydney to Cairns

 Time needed: more or less three weeks

-Distance: 2500 kilometres
+Distance: ~ 2500 kilometres

 More info: Road Trip Sydney to Cairns